July 29, 2022

-Waters cascading through the hills, the thundering sound of the water hitting the surface and cold splash on your face, the beautiful surroundings and the gushing sounds of winds – sound like a scenery straight from a fairy tale book, right?
+Water cascading through the hills, the thundering sound of the water hitting the surface and the cold splash on your face, the beautiful surroundings, and the gushing sounds of the wind – sounds like a scenery straight from a fairy tale book, right?
 Well, you can see such beautiful scenery for real at the various waterfalls in India that come alive during the monsoon season.

 If you have been looking for a monsoon trip idea with your family or friends, here are some of the best waterfalls in India that you must visit.

-The fourth highest waterfall in India, Nohkalikai falls in Meghalaya drops from a height of about 1,115 feet and it is located in the second wettest place on the earth, Cherrapunji.
+The fourth highest falls in India, Nohkalikai falls in Meghalaya drops from a height of about 1,115 feet and it is located close to the second wettest place on the earth, Cherrapunji.
 The falls is not only a visual treat to the eyes, but it also has an interesting legend behind its name.

-The story is of tragedy, but the stunning beauty of the waterfalls, especially during the monsoon, will take away all the negativity and fill you with good vibes.
+The stunning beauty of the waterfalls, especially during the monsoon, will take away all the negativity and fill you with good vibes.
 There are many viewpoints around the cliff from where you can enjoy the beautiful view.
-If you like photography, you would love this place, you can click some epic pictures of the falls and the surroundings.
+If you like photography, you would love this place; you can click some epic pictures of the falls and the surroundings.

 If you are visiting Meghalaya during monsoon, you can stay at the Polo Towers in Shillong, a Club Mahindra affiliate resort in Shillong.
 Located in the heart of the city, it would be the perfect base to explore the many wonderful attractions nearby.

 During the monsoon, the combination of the different shades of green in the background, and the milky white waterfalls create a perfect natural filter for some epic Instagram-worthy pictures.
 This is one of the best waterfalls to visit during the rainy season.

 Dudhsagar literally translates to ‘ocean of milk.’
 The falls gets its name from the white foamy water that cascades down from a height of about 1017 feet.
 It is also one of the most famous waterfalls in Goa.